matzec42/research-discovery/aws-cloud-prac/aws-cloud-pract-sec6.md

 - RE: Durability --- protection against data loss, data corruption.
 S3 offers 11 9s of durability (99.999999999).
 They achieve this by spreading copies of your data across many AZs.
 - RE: Availabity --- measurement of the amount of time that data is available to use; expressed as % of time per year (e.g., 99.99%).
 Slides 145-146
 - Diff. costs with diff. storage tiers.
 IA = infrequently accessed
-- **Takeaway:** diff. tiers allow for diffl levels of durability, availability.
+- **Takeaway:** diff. tiers allow for diff. levels of durability, availability.
 Inteliigent Tiering means AWS will automatically monitor and assess how much data is used or not used and help optimize it for you.
 For IA / Glacier, you're lowering availability for longer time periods but for lower cost. (e.g., Glacier Deep Archive for compliance data that you don't need to access/use but legally have to hold for a certain amount of time/years)

 ## 53. Working with S3 Buckets and Objects
 - **Demo:** creating S3 buckets and manipulating objects